zendesk/min-tfs-client/protobuf_srcs/tensorflow/python/autograph/g3doc/reference/control_flow.md

 #### Python values modified in TensorFlow control flow become Tensors

-If a symbol is modified in a TensorFlow control flow statement, then it becomes a `tf.Tensor`, even if it started off as a Python promitive value.
+If a symbol is modified in a TensorFlow control flow statement, then it becomes a `tf.Tensor`, even if it started off as a Python primitive value.

 For example, the conditional below will run as a `tf.cond` (its condition is a `tf.Tensor`), which in turn will cause `i` to become a `tf.Tensor`.